c4tandl/ctl/src/markdown/pages/internships/overview-and-testimonials.md

 ---
 # Internships

-Interested educators: Apply today using the attached [internship application](https://drive.google.com/file/d/1wiQrAefOVCH-stHoLLnEkyBSqzpIBnJO/view?usp=sharing).
+Interested educators: We are still accepting applications for our spring 2024 intern weeks: March 25-28, 2024 (Grades 5-8) and April 1-4, 2024 (K-8).
+Apply today using the attached [internship application](https://drive.google.com/file/d/1wiQrAefOVCH-stHoLLnEkyBSqzpIBnJO/view?usp=sharing).

 You may scan and email to internship@c-t-l.org or mail to Center for Teaching and Learning, 119 Cross Point Road, Edgecomb, ME 04556 USA.